19hours/sg-statutes/Acts/Legal Profession Act.md

 (4) Where the Attorney-General or the Council makes a request under subsection (2) by reason only of any such circumstances as are mentioned in subsection (1)(c), (d), (e), (f), (fa), (g) or (h), the solicitor concerned may, upon proof of a change in the circumstances or for any good cause, inform the Attorney-General or the Council, as the case may be, of the change or good cause.

-[19/2008 wef 01/12/2008]

-[40/96]
+[40/96; 19/2008]

-(5) The Attorney-General or the Council, as the case may be, shall, upon being so informed under subsection (4), re-consider the request and may in writing request the Registrar —
+(5) The Attorney-General or the Council, as the case may be, shall, upon being so informed under subsection (4), reconsider the request and may in writing request the Registrar —

 (a) to grant the application for a practising certificate; or